Eparchy of Gorakhpur

-The Syro-Malabar Catholic Eparchy of Gorakhpur is an Eastern Catholic eparchy in India, belonging to the Syro-Malabar Catholic Church.
+The Eparchy of Gorakhpur is an Eastern Catholic eparchy in India, belonging to the Syro-Malabar Catholic Church.
 The eparchy was erected by Pope John Paul II in 1984 through the Bull "Ex quo Divinum Concilium".
-Thomas Thuruthimattam was appointed bishop of Gorakhpur on 15 July 2006.
+Mar Thomas Thuruthimattam was appointed bishop of Gorakhpur on 15 July 2006.
 He received his episcopal consecration on 1 October 2006 and assumed office on the same day.